VXM evolves: A leading international value strategy, now in both ETF and mutual fund

 Advisors working with diversified portfolios often face a familiar imbalance.
-Over time, client assets tend to drift toward U.S. equities, particularly large-cap growth stocks.
+In some portfolios, asset allocations can shift over time, with increased exposure to U.S. equities, including large‑cap growth stocks.

 That positioning has worked well in recent years, but it also introduces concentration risk tied to a relatively narrow set of sectors and valuation assumptions.